String Quartets, Op. 76 (Haydn): III. Menuetto. Presto

 A minuet form in 3/4 time employing an old form in which the minuet section is in standard binary form while an alternative section (one single non-repeated section) replaces the more common trio (in binary form with two repeated sections).
 The alternative section is built upon a series of ascending and descending iambic scales where Haydn inverts the instrumentation from violin I to the cello and then cello through violin I several times.

 IV.
 Finale.
 Allegro spiritoso

 A frantic finale, in 3/4 time.
 It is in sonata form.
-"This is thoroughly engrossing music, forever deceiving the listener as to where the main beat comes."
+The critic Richard Wigmore writes, "This is thoroughly engrossing music, forever deceiving the listener as to where the main beat comes."